 It is true that there are different cyber security exams.
 Most of the exams cover similar cyber security areas and focuses on the standard examining approach.
 However, there are fewer practical exams, that require solving actual tasks.
 CEH Practical is one of those exams that test your abilities.
 Let’s discuss the reasons why people decide to take the exam:

-- Loosely speaking, it can be called as a simplified version of OSCP, so it is a great practice before trying something harder.
+- Loosely speaking, it can be considered as a simplified version of OSCP, making it a great practice before before attempting more challenging certifications.

 After a brief introduction, let’s continue with the actual CEH Practical review.

-As far as I know, the only way to take the CEH Practical is with the proctor.
-I did not found an option to take the exam in Pearson or another center, as it was with the CEH Ansi.
-But if there was this option, I would have chosen it, even if it cost more.
+As far as I know, the only way to take the CEH Practical is with a proctor.
+I couldn’t find an option to take the exam at a Pearson center or any other physical location like the CEH Ansi.
+But honestly, if there had been such an option, I would have chosen it, even if it meant paying more.
 Even though the thought of taking the exam from my home, having the camera on, was daunting at first, after I taking the exam I realized there is nothing to worry about.

 Everything starting from scheduling the exam on the ProctorU platform.
 After I found and booked time for my exam, I had a chance to test my hardware by visiting a test page of the Exam Specialists platform.
 My hardware passed every test (microphone, camera, OS, bandwidth), except the Port test.
 I am not sure what it is about, but I can guess that it checks if you have LAN cable connected.
 As I used the WiFi, I did not received the “Check” for the test.
-But it was not stated that there is any problem with that (I did not received X either).
+However, it wasn’t mentioned that there was any problem with it (I didn’t get an “X” either).

-One of the first things the proctor asked me to do, was to rotate my camera and show my room.
-There was nothing suspicious in my room (the day before the exam I moved a lot of my stuff from the room), so we proceeded with the identity check.
+One of the initial requests from the proctor was to rotate my camera and show them my room.
+Since there was nothing suspicious in my room (I had cleared it out the day before the exam), we moved on to the identity verification step.
 I had to show my ID to the camera.

-After that, the exam had started.
-I got access to the environment and started solving tasks.
-Sadly, this is the part where I have to stop telling my story, as leaking information about the actual exam is against the rules.
+Once that was completed, the exam officially began.
+I gained access to the environment and started working on the tasks.
+Unfortunately, this is where I have to stop sharing my story, as revealing any information about the actual exam would go against the rules.

 How hard was the exam?